sackn/diffeq/quantum.md

 = a_{00} \vert 00 \rangle + a_{01} \vert 01 \rangle + a_{10}  \vert 10 \rangle + a_{11} \vert 11 \rangle
 ```

-Lets pass a generic two qubit state $\vert X \rangle$ through a controlled not gate:
+Lets pass a generic two qubit state $\vert X \rangle$ through a controlled not gate.
+Lets assume that the qubit in the rightmost most position is the control bit and the qubit in the left is the target qubit (the thing actually changing) :

 ```math
 \begin{bmatrix}